yiisoft/yii2/docs/guide/structure-controllers.md

 action IDs are usually verbs, such as `view`, `update`, etc.

-By default, action IDs should contain these characters only: English letters in lower case, digits, underscores, and hyphens.
-(You can use hyphens to separate words.)
+By default, action IDs should contain these characters only: English letters in lower case, digits, underscores, and hyphens (you can use hyphens to separate words).
 For example, `view`, `update2`, and `comment-post` are all valid action IDs, while `view?` and `Update` are not.

 You can create actions in two ways: inline actions and standalone actions.
 An inline action is